wmhilton-stoplight/platform-docs/docs/setting-up-workspaces/organizing-projects.md

 ## Brand New Projects

-Using the [Studio module]() you can create and edit the contents of your projects, and push changes back to the Git repository when you're done.
+Using [Studio](TODO design overview) you can create and edit the contents of your projects, and push changes back to the Git repository when you're done.

-If you are starting a brand new project and there is nothing: no code, no API descriptions, and no documentation, this might be where you start, so you can get the full benefits of [API design-first](https://stoplight.io/api-design-guide/).

 ## Projects without Git